 🔟 How to Take a Guilt-Free Mental Health Day

 Brit & Co [August 14, 2017]

 “Nature is a proven mood-booster.”
 Being your own boss, like most things, carries positives and negatives.
-I tend to forget about the chill factor enjoyed during 9-to-5 water cooler moments.
+I tend to forget about the chill factor others enjoy during 9-to-5 water cooler moments.
 The idea of stepping outside gets muddied in the what-I-wanna-do-today mindset.
 But taking time off proves essential to sustained productivity.
-Once I “got it,” those breaks muscled their way onto my calendar, as they should.
+Once I “got it,” I took that ball and ran with it, adopting the Pomodoro Technique.
+Ooooo baby!

 ⏸ 15 things I’ve learned from reading picture books